Imine: Nucleophilic additions

+This can be expanded to include enolisable carbons in the Mannich reaction, which is a straightforward and commonly used approach for producing β-amino-carbonyl compounds.

 Imine reductions

 Imines are reduced via reductive amination.
 An imine can be reduced to an amine via hydrogenation for example in a synthesis of m-tolylbenzylamine:

 Other reducing agents are lithium aluminium hydride and sodium borohydride.

 The asymmetric reduction of imines has been achieved by hydrosilylation using a rhodium-DIOP catalyst.
 Many systems have since been investigated.

 Owing to their enhanced electrophilicity, iminium derivatives are particularly susceptible to reduction to the amines.
 Such reductions can be achieved by transfer hydrogenation or by the stoichiometric action of sodium cyanoborohydride.
 Since imines derived from unsymmetrical ketones are prochiral, their reduction defines a route to chiral amines.

 Polymerisation

 Unhindered aldimines tend to cyclize, as illustrated by the condensation of methylamine and formaldehyde, which gives the hexahydro-1,3,5-triazine.

 Imine polymers (polyimines) can be synthesised from multivalent aldehydes and amines.
 The polymerisation reaction proceeds directly when the aldehyde and amine monomers are mixed together at room temperature.
 In most cases, (small) amounts of solvent may still be required.
 Polyimines are particularly interesting materials because of their application as vitrimers.
 Owing to the dynamic covalent nature of the imine bonds, polyimines can be recycled relatively easily.
 Furthermore, polyimines are known for their self-healing behaviour.